MaartenVdBulcke/DL-wine-quality/README.md

 ##### RandomGridCV and GridSearchCV

-Below are the values I used to define the some hyperparameters:
+Below are the values I used to define some hyperparameters:

 ###### Random grid search